imospan/GL/task6-terraform/README.md

 First of all, you'll need to download and configure [Terraform](https://developer.hashicorp.com/terraform/downloads), [VS Code](https://code.visualstudio.com/download) and create your [SSH key-pair](https://adamtheautomator.com/add-ssh-key-to-vs-code/).\
 Then, get AWS credentials in IAM via AWS console as described [here](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html).\
 I'd recommend you to use your access keys as [environment variables](https://registry.terraform.io/providers/hashicorp/aws/2.34.0/docs#environment-variables) as an easy and safe way to make Terraform able to deploy your EC2 instance.\
-To use credentials for MS Azure you will need [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).
-How to use them can be read [here](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/azure_cli).
+To use MS Azure credentials you will need [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).
+How to authenticate using it can be read [here](https://developer.hashicorp.com/terraform/tutorials/azure-get-started/azure-build).
 _________________
 Deployment
 ---------------